-Award Information: Level and Duration of Funding: Simons Investigator in MMLS is appointed for a period of five years.
-Appointments will begin August 1, 2016.
+Award Information: Level and Duration of Funding: A Simons Investigator in MMLS is appointed for a period of five years.
+Appointments will begin August 1, 2017.

-An Investigator will receive research support in an amount initially set at $100,000 per year.
+An Investigator will receive research support in the amount of $100,000 per year.
 An additional $10,000 per year will be provided to the Investigator’s department.
 The award will be administered through the Investigator’s institution, which will receive an additional 20 percent per year in indirect costs.

 Materials to submit:

 - Single Page Proposal Summary (0.5” margins; single-spaced; font type: Arial, Helvetica, or Georgia typeface; font size: 11 pt.).

 Who May Serve as PI:

 To be a Simons Investigator in MMLS, a scientist must be engaged in research related to the program and must not previously have been a Simons Investigator.
 He/she must have a primary appointment as a faculty member at an educational institution in the United States, Canada, or United Kingdom, on a campus within these countries, and the primary department affiliation must have a Ph.D. program.
 At the time of appointment, an Investigator should be in the early stages of an academic career (within eight years of the start of his/her first faculty position) and, typically, be holding an assistant professorship or equivalent position.